-46. Discussions should be among Board members, not engagement with the public.
-However, the thoughts, opinions and questions shared by the public should be acknowledged and, if possible, addressed.
+45. Discussions should be among Board members, not engagement with the public.
+However, the thoughts, opinions and questions shared by the public should be acknowledged and, if possible, followed up when needed.

 PUBLIC PARTICIPATION IN BOARD MEETINGS

-47. There will be an opportunity for public participation at business meetings, work sessions, and special meetings.
+46. There may be an opportunity for public participation at business meetings, work sessions, and special meetings.
 Civility and mutual respect is expected during this discourse.